 - Fill out BC Small Claims Court Form 17 and file it with the registry.
 The registry staff will tell you when the application hearing will take place.

-- You then must serve the filed application on the other party at least 7 days before the hearing date.
+- If your application requires you to give notice to the other party, you then must serve the filed application on the other party at least 7 days before the hearing date.

-- Attend the hearing.
+- Attend the hearing if a hearing is required.
 The judge will make a decision whether to grant your application or not.

 For guidance take a look at our Sample Application to a Judge